-&lt;sup>27 This phenomenon should be even stronger for funds that have incentive fees, and it has been shown to exist for these funds (Elton, Gruber and Blake (2003).
-While Elton, Gruber and Blake can use a three-year window because of the way incentive fees are computed, BHS had to employ a one-year window.
+$^{30}$ This phenomenon should be even stronger for funds that have incentive fees, and it has been shown to exist for these funds (Elton et al. (2003).
+While Elton et al. can use a three-year window because of the way incentive fees are computed, BHS had to employ a one-year window.

-Busse (1996) questions the empirical results reported by BHS, and in particular the negative relationship between first period returns and subsequent risk changes.
+Busse (2001) questions the empirical results reported by BHS, and in particular the negative relationship between first period returns and subsequent risk changes.
 Busse finds that these conclusions are functions of the data selected for the study, the return data used to calculate standard deviation (daily returns versus monthly), and the definition of starting and ending dates within a month.
 As an example, when Busse uses daily rather than monthly returns to compute standard deviation, the relationship between return and subsequent risk-shifting found by BHS reverses itself.